SwiftWare-Lab/tile-fusion/fusion/README.md

 ## Profiling with PAPI
 You will need to build the code with PAPI support.
 Please check the swiftware benchmark repo for details.
+The 'test_papi.sh' script provides an example for running papi.